 Step-by-Step is a project that supports bereaved people by giving them a chance to socialise and meet with others who have had similar experiences.
 Participants of the group will make collective decisions on the kind of activities or meaningful hobbies they want to undertake, so each fortnightly meeting could be totally different.
-Volunteers and members could be attending a talk about local history; the next meeting they could be helping on an outing or a creative activity.
+Volunteers and members could attend a talk about local history; the next meeting they could be helping on an outing or a creative activity.

 no upper age limit has been specified